cwi-dis/ambulant/scripts/nightlybuild/README.txt

 linux:
 	desktop.cwi.nl and Ubuntu-1104 VM.
 The first machine builds the 64bit Firefox plugin, the latter the 32bit plugin.
 Should run on any linux machine.
+	Here are the packages I know you need to install: curl
+		devscripts
+		pgpgpg
+		gpgkeys
+		chrpath
 mac:
 	Jack's workstation.
 Should run on any Mac.
 win32: